edgexfoundry/device-onvif-camera/doc/custom-metadata-feature.md

 # Custom Metadata

-We have added a custom device resource for setting and querying custom metadata for each camera added to the service.
+Custom metadata can be applied and retreived for each camera added to the service.

 ## Usage

-- The *CustomMetadata* map is an element in the *ProtocolProperties* device field.
+- The `CustomMetadata` map is an element in the `ProtocolProperties` device field.
 It is initialized to be empty, so the user can add their desired fields.

 ### Preset Custom Metadata